hanwenzhang123/hanwenzhang123/README.md

 **hanwenzhang123/hanwenzhang123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on ...
 Software Development
 - 🌱 I’m currently learning ...
-Python & Java
+Java, C++, C#, Python, JavaScript
 - 👯 I’m looking to collaborate on ...
-Project
+Projects
 - 🤔 I’m looking for help with ...
-Opportunity
+Opportunities
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... hz2070@nyu.edu
 - 😄 Pronouns: ...
 She/Her/Hers